nafsuuddini08/nafsuuddini08.github.io/_posts/2022-1-05-htb-secret.md

 <img src = "/assets/images/img-secret/captura15.png">
 </p>

-Access in the path directory we find javascript files (which is the source code of the API that was mentioned on the web):
+by accessing the route directory we can find the following javascript files (which is the source code of the API that was mentioned on the website):

 <p align = "center">
 <img src = "/assets/images/img-secret/route.png">
 </p>

-auth.js file:
+auth.js file content:

 ```js
 const router = require('express').Router();